pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-So at first glance the above looks pretty good!
-However it quickly breaks down to scrutiny.
+At first glance the above looks pretty good!
+However, it quickly breaks down upon further scrutiny.
 First of all, deref coercion only works on references, so it doesn't work when we actually want to pass ownership:

 ```rust
 fn takes_human(human: Human) {}